 Where language is generic among regulations, such as definitions of terms, instructions for application, supervision, renewal and reinstatement, and rules for taking and repeating the examinations, the Board recommends amending the regulation to make the language consistent with its other chapters.
+Likewise, the Board recommends standardizing the names of the general counseling core areas in the coursework requirement to match the corresponding areas in its other chapters.
+This would not change the content of the required course work.
+The Board also recommends including residency content areas which would be consistent with its other chapters in the general counseling content areas.
 To provide more fair and consistent bases for disciplinary action, especially in the areas of dual relationships and confidentiality the Board recommends amending the standards of practice and grounds for disciplinary action to conform to its other regulations.